Tim55667757/AVStockParser/README.md

 Alpha Vantage service use authentication with api key.
 Request free api key at this page: https://www.alphavantage.co/support/#api-key

 Api key is a alphanumeric string token.
 You must send token with every request to server.
-Just use this flag `--api-key "your token here"` or set apiKey variable for method `AVParseToPD(apiKey="your token here"`.
+When you work with AVStockParser just use this flag `--api-key "your token here"` or set apiKey variable for method `AVParseToPD(apiKey="your token here"`.

 ## Usage examples